 I don’t propose we throw out the great solid foundation we have built and that these dimensions of diversity lack importance.
 What I suggest is that we have focused on them to such an extent that we have not created a solid foundation and starting point of inclusion, which MUST relate to all team members.

-The foundation needs to be building the skillset for leaders around dealing with and managing difference, any difference.
+So, the foundation needs to be building the skillset for leaders around dealing with and managing difference, any difference.
 Once this skillset is entrenched as a habit, we can reintroduce the traditional dimensions of diversity, because where they exist, there is a higher degree of difficulty in dealing with difference, because I don’t understand you!

 In this article, I’m going to focus on how inclusive leaders consider the habits of managing difference, regardless of the category or dimension of diversity.
 So, let’s begin.